 Thursday of the Fourteenth Week in Ordinary Time

-Jesus sent out the Twelve with the following instructions, “As you go, make this proclamation: ‘The kingdom of heaven is at hand.’
-Cure the sick, raise the dead, cleanse lepers, drive out demons.
+Jesus said to his Apostles: “As you go, make this proclamation: ‘The Kingdom of heaven is at hand.’
+Cure the sick, raise the dead, cleanse the lepers, drive out demons.
 Without cost you have received; without cost you are to give.
 Do not take gold or silver or copper for your belts; no sack for the journey, or a second tunic, or sandals, or walking stick.
 The laborer deserves his keep.
 Whatever town or village you enter, look for a worthy person in it, and stay there until you leave.
 As you enter a house, wish it peace.
 If the house is worthy, let your peace come upon it; if not, let your peace return to you.
-Whoever will not receive you or listen to your words — go outside that house or town and shake the dust from your feet.
-Amen, I say to you, it will be more tolerable for the land of Sodom and Gomorrah on the Day of Judgment than for that town.”
+Whoever will not receive you or listen to your words—go outside that house or town and shake the dust from your feet.
+Amen, I say to you, it will be more tolerable for the land of Sodom and Gomorrah on the day of judgment than for that town.”

 Introductory Prayer: Lord, in your presence I break away from the spiritual laziness and indifference that deprives me of the fruit of this prayer which I need so much.
 I know my poverty, and you are immensely rich in all that I need.
 I am so slow to give, whereas you are prompt and total in your gifts to me.
 I offer you this unruly heart of mine to do all that you wish of me today.